Particular/docs.particular.net/tutorials/quickstart/tutorial.md

 See how that is achieved by following these steps:

-1. Run the solution in Visual Studio and ensure all three console windows are active.
+1. Run the solution in Visual Studio by pressing Ctrl+F5 and ensure all three console windows are active.
 1. Close the **Billing** window.
 1. Send several messages by pressing `P` in the **ClientUI** window.
 1. Notice how messages are flowing from **ClientUI** to **Sales**. **Sales** is still publishing messages, even though **Billing** can't process them at the moment.

+{{NOTE: If all console windows were closed after closing **Billing** window make sure that you pressed Ctrl+F5 not F5.

+This is known dotnet/project-system issue https://github.com/dotnet/project-system/issues/2874
+}}

 ![ClientUI and Sales processing messages while Billing is shut down](billing-shut-down.png)